What Is Extinction? Behavior Modification For Reducing Problematic Behaviors

 Spontaneous recovery is a term coined by Pavlov that means that if time is able to elapse after extinction, it can also return.

-Renewal refers to the return of extinguished responding returns when the conditioned stimulus is removed from the extinction context and tested in another one.
+Renewal refers to the return of extinguished responding when the conditioned stimulus is removed from the extinction context and tested in another one.
 On the other hand, the event of being presented with an unconditioned stimulus once again after extinction has passed is reinstatement and is this one of the easiest ways old behaviors can return.

 Rapid reacquisition means that responding can return to the conditioned stimulus quickly if conditioned stimulus and unconditioned stimulus pairings are resumed after the extinction.